Levin College of Law

 Immigration Clinic

-The Immigration Clinic, directed by new Professor Juan Caballero, provides students with the opportunity to represent low-income immigrant clients before U.S. Citizenship and Immigration Services (USCIS), immigration courts, and the Board of Immigration Appeals.
+The Immigration Clinic, directed by Professor Juan Caballero, provides students with the opportunity to represent low-income immigrant clients before U.S. Citizenship and Immigration Services (USCIS), immigration courts, and the Board of Immigration Appeals.
 Students have long worked on a variety of cases involving naturalization, asylum, VAWA, and U-visa requests.

 Mediation Clinic

-Students in our Mediation Clinic, directed by new Professor Donna Erez-Navot, mediate small claims and federal employment discrimination cases.
+Students in our Mediation Clinic, directed by Professor Donna Erez-Navot, mediate small claims and federal employment discrimination cases.

 Veterans and Servicemembers Legal Clinic